Patron (dog): Reception

 Due to his viral fame, dangerous work, and charity appearances, Patron has been described as an "unexpected social media weapon" for Ukraine.
-On 1 September 2022, Ukrposhta began selling charity stamps featuring Patron to raise money for animal shelters and a demining vehicle.
+The dog imagery was actively used for Ukrainian propaganda purposes, serving as a prime example of positive military propaganda to boost morale and highlight the crisis of landmines to an international audience.

+His commercial and philanthropic brand has expanded significantly.
+In August 2022, Patron was humorously appointed as the director of the communications department for the animal rights organization UAnimals.
+Furthermore, his handlers launched the Charitable Foundation of Patron the Dog to raise funds for demining equipment and animal shelters.
+On 1 September 2022, Ukrposhta began selling charity stamps featuring Patron.
 By late December 2024 this stamp had fetched about $500,000; of which 80% was spent on mine-clearing equipment, and the rest on animal shelters.

-According to experts, the growth of Patron's popularity can be part of the Ukrainian information strategy during Russia's invasion.
-They noted that the use of viral videos with dramatic stories help contribute to forming the desired narrative regarding the war while in Patron's case, it has the added benefit of raising awareness of the problem of mine-clearing in de-occupied territories of Ukraine.
+Media analysts, including journalists from The New York Times and The Spectator, have noted that the growth of Patron's popularity is part of a broader Ukrainian information strategy during Russia's invasion.
+They observed that the use of viral videos with dramatic stories helps contribute to forming a desired narrative regarding the war.
+In Patron's case, it has the added benefit of raising awareness of the problem of mine-clearing in de-occupied territories of Ukraine.

 Recognition

 On 5 May 2022, Minister of Internal Affairs Denys Monastyrsky announced the creation of the International Coordination Center for Humanitarian Demining, with Patron as its mascot.
 Four days later, Ukrainian president Volodymyr Zelenskyy, accompanied by Canadian prime minister Justin Trudeau, jointly honored Patron and Iliev with the Order for Courage, Third Class, thanking them for their service to Ukraine.

 On 27 May 2022, Patron was awarded the Palm Dog Award for "DogManitarian Work" at the 2022 Cannes Film Festival.

 To mark the celebration of World Children's Day, on 20 November 2022, UNICEF signed a memorandum of understanding with Patron's representatives to recognize Patron as the "Goodwill AmbassaDOG" in Ukraine.

 In January 2023, a Patron YouTube channel was opened with an animated version of Patron starring.
-The cartoons, with English and Polish subtitles, were produced with USAID support and in partnership with UNICEF.
+The cartoons, which taught children about mine safety, were produced with USAID support and in partnership with UNICEF.
+However, the series was abruptly suspended in September 2025 during its second season after the administration of US President Donald Trump broadly slashed USAID grant programs, stripping the project of its international funding.

+In early February 2026, NATO Secretary General Mark Rutte met with Patron during a diplomatic trip to Chernihiv Oblast.
+Rutte later recounted the meeting at the 2026 Munich Security Conference, framing the dog as a powerful symbol of Ukrainian resilience by remarking, "I looked the dog in the eye, and he told me, 'we will never give in.